This post may contain affiliate links. Please read our disclosure policy.

 - Sweet Potato Topping: Use mashed sweet potatoes for a twist on the classic.

-- Add cheese: Sprinkle some shredded cheese over the mashed potatoes before baking for a cheesy, golden top.
+- Add cheese: Sprinkle shredded cheese over the mashed potatoes before baking for a golden, cheesy top.

 - Herb Mix: Add rosemary or oregano to the filling for different flavor profiles.